-- 16.1.
+- 11.1.
+The academy will ensure that detailed bullying logs are kept and analysed to look for trends and patterns so that actions can be taken to reduce bullying in the academy. - 11.2.
+All incidents will be recorded and reported to the SLT.
+Behaviour data is shared with Governors for them to monitor. - 11.3.
 Through the curriculum and other means, such as assemblies and anti-bullying week, the academy will ensure children know and understand what bullying is, including online/cyberbullying, and how to report it.
 It will teach children how to stay safe both offline and online and about the antisocial nature and effects of bullying.
-It will teach about the role of the bystander in bullying (see appendix 4). - 16.2.
+It will teach about the role of the bystander in bullying (see appendix 4). - 11.4.
 It will also teach, age and stage appropriately, skills including self- regulation, assertiveness, communication, negotiation, restorative practice, anger management, conflict management, empathy and resilience.

-17. Equal Opportunities
+12. Equal Opportunities

-17.1.
+12.1.
 Staff will ensure that no child involved in any incident of bullying is disadvantaged on the grounds of gender, race, disability, gender identity or sexual orientation, age, religion, or belief.

-18. Vulnerable children
+13. Vulnerable children

-18.1.
+13.1.
 SEND and EAL

-18.2.
-At Ormiston Sir Stanley Matthews Academy we continually monitor our SEND pupils through the SENCO regular one-to-one review meetings, daily through Form Tutors and Heads of Year as needed:

-At Ormiston Sir Stanley Matthews Academy we recognise that some pupils with SEND may have difficulties in reporting their experiences of bullying.
-This may be because they are unable to recognise that they are being bullied, they may not be able to verbalise that they are being bullied or they may experience increased feelings of anxiety which prevent them from 'speaking out'.

-Nonverbal early signs that a pupil with SEND is being bullied may include withdrawn behaviour, a deterioration in work, poor attendance, complaints of feeling ill, general unhappiness or anxiety and 'clingy' behaviour around adults.
+- 13.2.
+At Ormiston Sir Stanley Matthews Academy we continually monitor our SEND children through the Learning Support Assistant, SENCO, regular one-two-one review meetings, daily through Personal Tutors and Heads of Year as needed - 13.3.
+We recognise that it might be more difficult for some children with SEND or EAL to express their concerns about bullying therefore we have put in place the following additional arrangements to support reporting of incidents - 13.4.
+Nonverbal early signs that a pupil with SEND is being bullied may include withdrawn behaviour, a deterioration in work, poor attendance, complaints of feeling ill, general unhappiness or anxiety and 'clingy' behaviour around adults. - 13.5.
 To ensure that staff are alert to the bullying of pupils with SEND we will train staff on the signs of bullying and identify those students at risk of bullying.
 When communicating about bullying with students with special needs, that need will be taken in to account and appropriate methods of communication will be offered.
-Parents and SEN Learners will be able to discuss any concerns with the SENCO at the SEN Passport Evenings held termly.
+Parents and SEN Learners will be able to discuss any concerns with the SENCO at the SEN Passport Evenings held termly. - 13.6.
 To ensure that pupils with SEND can recognise and report that they are being bullied we will differentiate PHSE awareness raising training where appropriate.
 When communicating about bullying with students with special needs, that need will be taken in to account and appropriate methods of communication will be offered.
-Parents and SEN Learners will be able to discuss any concerns with the SENCO at the SEN Passport Evenings held termly.
+Parents and SEN Learners will be able to discuss any concerns with the SENCO at the SEN Passport Evenings held termly. - 13.7.

-18.3.
 We recognise that it might be more difficult for some students with SEND or EAL to express their concerns about bullying therefore we have put in place the following additional arrangements to support reporting of incidents.
 EAL Students will be supported by an interpreter where necessary to be supported in reporting and SEND Students will be supported by an Learning Support Assistant or supported adult.

-Consultation
+14. Consultation

-- 18.4.
+- 14.1.
 The following were consulted in the production of this policy

 - Regional Directors

 - Designated Safeguarding Leads

 - Principals

-- Children Ormiston Sir Stanley Matthews Academy Safeguarding Representatives.

-19. Management of the Policy
+15. Management of the Policy